HandsOnDataViz/book/docs/HandsOnDataViz.md

 and [filtered line charts](filtered-line-tableau.html) in Chapter 7.
 Now let’s use the same tool to create an interactive choropleth map, and compare the process with the Datawrapper tool we learned in the prior section.
+We’re showing you how to create the same type of map with both tools, in order to show you the difference.
+On one hand, Datawrapper gives you more control over interpolating data and shaping the appearance of color intervals in your choropleth map.
+On the other hand, some people prefer Tableau Public because they’re already familiar with its interface.

 Tableau Public can create many different types of map for geographical place names or ISO codes it already recognizes, such as nations, states, counties, and airports.
 But Tableau Public cannot geocode street addresses by itself, so you’ll need to obtain their latitude and longitude with another tool, such as those described in the [geocode section of Chapter 3](geocode.html).
 Furthermore, if you want to upload customized map boundaries, learn how to [Create Tableau Maps from Spatial Files](https://help.tableau.com/current/pro/desktop/en-us/maps_shapefiles.htm) on the support page.

-In this section, we will create a choropleth map of healthcare spending per country as a percentage of their gross domestic product (GDP), as shown in Figure <a href="#fig:tableau-polygon-final">8.51</a>.
+In this section, we will create a choropleth map of healthcare spending per country as a percentage of their gross domestic product (GDP), as shown in Figure <a href="#fig:tableau-polygon-final">8.52</a>.
 Remember that choropleth maps work best when we [normalize the data](normalize-choropleth.html) to show relative, rather than absolute, numbers.
 Creating a map of total health spending per country would not